Costa Rica's Conservation Programs

 Flexibility Without Recognition

 A Natural Reserve can be established by a private association or foundation to protect areas of importance for wildlife, flora, fauna, or unique geological features.
-These reserves have no legal standing as officially protected areas—they're simply a name landowners use to formalize their conservation commitment.
+These reserves have no legal standing as officially protected areas; they are simply a name landowners use to formalize their conservation commitment.

 Landowners can join the Costa Rican Network of Natural Reserves for collaboration and support.